MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/README.md

 </p>

 ## Prediction on High-Resolution Image (HRI)
 We have used our model to detect and count blood cells from high-resolution blood cell smear images.
-These test images are of the size of ```3872 x 2592``` way higher than our trained images size of ```640 x 480```.
+These test images are of the size of ```3872 x 2592``` way higher than the size of our trained images of ```640 x 480```.
 So, to match the cell size of our trained images we divide those images into grid cells and run prediction in each grid cell and then combine all the prediction results.

 ### Dividing Image into Grid/Patch
 <p align="center">